ThreatConnect-Inc/threatconnect-playbooks/README.md

 # ThreatConnect Playbooks

-This repository gives ThreatConnect customers the ability to create and share Playbooks and Playbook Apps for use with their instance of ThreatConnect.
+This repository gives ThreatConnect customers the ability to create and share Playbooks, Playbook Components, and Playbook Apps for use with their instance of ThreatConnect.
 Our hope for this repo is that it will:

 + Help promote usage of ThreatConnect via a community of developers,
 + Help customers identify new use cases, and